Arts and Artifacts Indemnity (45.201)

 Requests for extensions and renewals must compete against new applications.

-Final audits may be made at the discretion of the Federal Council on the Arts and the Humanities for up to three years after the termination of the indemnity time period.
+Final audits may be made at the discretion of the Federal Council on the Arts and the Humanities for up to 3 years after the termination of the indemnity period.

 Records

-Applicants are responsible for complete packing, shipping, security and condition reports on all indemnified items.
+Indemnitees are responsible for complete packing, shipping, security and condition reports on all indemnified items.
+These should be kept for 90 days beyond the end date of the indemnity period.

 Financial Information